TG Universes & Series:

 The radio fell to static.
-Proust toggled it to standby, and settled back into the cockpit seat.
-Forcing the feelings of rejection to indifference.
-He fell short at disgust mixed with anger.
+I toggled it to standby, and settled back into the cockpit seat.
+I willed the feelings of rejection to turn to indifference but fell short at disgust mixed with anger.

-His lance-mate's mech disappeared from view through the trees of the park.
-He watched the sensor display after.
-The blip representing Holne's Commando moved to the edge and vanished from off his sensor screen.
+Holne’s mech disappeared from view through the trees of the park.
+On the sensor display the blip representing him moved to the edge and vanished from off his sensor screen.

-Proust didn't bother calling a second time.
-He didn't want to.
+It wouldn’t work calling a second time not that I wanted to.
 First Lykke and Falk had abandoned their position, and now Holne.

-An unknown enemy had arrived in orbit early this morning and had smashed through the meager air defense on Blackjack.
+An unknown enemy had arrived in orbit early this morning and had smashed through the meager air defense the Lyrans have here on Blackjack.
 They had already made planet-fall.

-Rumors had spread like wildfire since news came of star systems closer to the periphery having fallen to them.
+Over the last few months, rumors had spread like wildfire of systems having fallen to them.
 Some of them said the Dracs making a surprise invasion by going around the Razzies through the Periphery.
 Some even said they were the first aliens humanity had met and they weren't friendly.

-Proust didn't know what to expect, so he waited in his Chameleon.
+I didn't know what to expect.
+So I waited in Ludvika Memorial Park in my Chameleon mech.
 It was the basic no frills 7V model at 50 tons.
 Long considered a training mech and used as such, the Blackjack Training Battalion had several of them.
 It was jump capable and armed with several lasers and machine guns.

-The squawk of his mech's alarm for reactor breach, came on for the umpteenth time since he had left the hangar earlier.
-Proust slapped the override.
+The squawk of his mech's alarm for reactor breach, came on for the umpteenth time since I’d left the hangar earlier.
+I slapped the override.

 "Piece of shit."
-He grumbled at both his lance mates and his machine.
+I grumbled at both my lance mates and the machine.

-Nothing came on the radio from his lance mates, or any of the others.
+Nothing came on the radio from my lance mates, or any of the other anywhere.
 Satcom and Satview had gone down a half hour ago on the move to Ludvika.
-All Proust saw were what the sensors displayed and the limited visual distance out the cockpit canopy.
-It wasn't much at all considering how in poor repair the mech was in.
+All I could see was what the sensors displayed and the limited field of view out the cockpit canopy.
+It wasn't much at all considering how much my mech was in disrepair.

 The mag res scanner had been broke for over a week now.
 An accident is what maintenance had said.
 Something went wrong while attempting to fix the inoperative jump jet in the right leg.
 Both devices were waiting on parts that should have arrived by now but had not.

 The containment on the reactor was good.
-Proust had inspected it himself refusing to rely on maintenance’s word two days ago.
+I’d inspected it myself refusing to rely on the word of the maintenance chief two days ago.
 This was after a simulated fire training session somehow made the alarm occur more often.
-It was only a malfunction in the sensor, one he'd asked to have replaced three weeks ago when it first sustained damage.
+It was only a malfunction in the sensor, one I'd asked to have replaced three weeks ago when it first sustained damage somehow.

-The target systems calibration tended to drift every few days to the point where he couldn't hit the broadside of a barn.
-It was luck he thought, that he'd re-calibrated it yesterday morning.
-Hopefully, thought proust, it would hold in place for as long as it took to stop these invaders.
+The target systems calibration tended to drift every few days to the point where I couldn't hit the broadside of a barn.
+Lucky for me I’d re-calibrated them yesterday morning.
+Hopefully it would hold in place for as long as it took to stop these invaders.

 Somehow with the long shipping time for the parts, other cadets already had their mechs fixed.
 Some even questionably so.
-It amazed Proust, how systems would break on his mech but never sideline it completely.
-At the same time other cadets would get their systems back up and running.
-Maintenance refused to show him the records of the other mechs.
-He had his suspicions but never could prove anything.
+It amazed me, how systems would break on my mech but never sideline it completely.
+At the same time other cadets with similar issues would get their systems back up and running.
+Maintenance refused to show me the records of the other mechs.
+I had my suspicions but never could prove anything.

 With the threat of these invaders, every mech available that could be piloted had been put into the field.
-This included Proust’s Chameleon.
+This included me and my junk Chameleon.

-Where could he retreat to?
-How would he retreat?
-These were questions Proust had asked himself today since coming to Ludvika.
+Where could I retreat to?
+How would I retreat?
+These were questions I’d asked myself since coming to Ludvika.

 At least it’s quiet between the stupid alarm, thought Proust.
 No assholes to mess with me.

-A half hour went by with nothing to show, until several smoke pillars reached into the sky from the direction of Boden.
+A half hour went by with nothing to show, until several smoke pillars reached into the sky.
+All were from the direction of Boden.
+It was time.

 The radio burst to life.
 It was an all frequency broadcast with no encryption.

-Proust readied himself.
-Three blips appeared on his sensor readout.
+I readied myself.
+Three blips appeared at the edge of the sensor readout.

-“This is Star Captain Jacob Eagle of Clan Jade Falcon.
-To the loan mech, identify yourself”
+The radio came to life again on the same all frequency broadcast.
+“This is Star Captain Jason Eagle of Clan Jade Falcon.
+To the lone mech, identify yourself”

-The alarm came on again.
-Proust overrode it.
+The alarm came on again and I overrode it.

 “Why are you not with your fellow warriors.
 MechWarrior Proust?”

 “Orders sir.
 My unit’s orders were to stay here in Ludvika and screen against the enemy, which appears to be you.
-It would seem that the rest of my lance has run away to their fate.
-Why they left me here and abandoned their orders?
-I don't have an answer to that.
+It would seem that the rest of my lance has run to their fate.
+Why they left me here and abandoned their orders, I don't have an answer for.
 You'd have to ask them”

-The three blips had stopped out of line of site, but somewhat just inside the tree line of the preservation.
+The three blips had stopped out of line of site, and somewhat just outside the tree line of the preservation.